Ee-Chee/Spiced-Academy-tabasco-curriculum/css_positioning/README.md

 For `display: table-cell` to work, the element that has it must be contained by an element with `display-table`.
 Logically, it would be they should also be contained by an element with `display: table-row` but CSS does not require it.

 Here is what the html and css for the `display: table-cell` solution would look like.
+A border has been added to the two pseudo-table cells so they can be seen.

 ```HTML
 <header>